 SYSGO is participating in the Automotive Grade Linux project

-SYSGO AG is joining forces with the Linux Foundation to actively participate in their Automotive Grade Linux (AGL) project.
+SYSGO GmbH is joining forces with the Linux Foundation to actively participate in their Automotive Grade Linux (AGL) project.
 In this open-source project, renowned automotive manufacturers and suppliers will work alongside hardware and software manufacturers to develop and implement a completely open software stack for the connected car.